“Tychicus, a beloved brother, faithful minister, and fellow servant in the Lord, will tell you all the news about me.”

 The second description of Tychicus is that he is a “faithful minister.”

 The second depiction of him is a “faithful minister.”
-He was not only a brother but a beloved brother; he was not only a minister but a faithful minister.
-He was true to the service of the church at Colosse and to the apostle Paul.
+He was a brother and a beloved brother; he was not only a minister but also a faithful minister.
+He was true to the service of the church at Colosse and the apostle Paul.

 Tychicus was not a well-known member of Paul’s team.
 He was not famous or a name person on the team but that does not mean that he was not successful.
 The emphasis here is upon his character rather than his personality.